OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/seasonalnaive.md

 ---
 title: seasonalnaive
-description: This page provides detailed usage of the SeasonalNaive forecasting model including parameters definitions, examples, and results interpretation.
+description: "This page provides detailed usage of the SeasonalNaive forecasting model" including parameters definitions, examples, and results interpretation.
 It is meant as a guide for using SeasonalNaive to make economic predictions.
 keywords: